mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 ## Business Context and Objectives

 Nexora Commerce Ltd is a Brazilian e-commerce marketplace that operated between October 2016 and August 2018.
 The platform connects independent sellers to end consumers across Brazil, acting as an intermediary that facilitates product listing, payment processing, order fulfilment coordination, and customer service.
-In a real marketplace model, Nexora would generate net revenue through seller commission fees, marketplace service charges, and payment-related fees applied to completed transactions.
-However, because the source dataset does not include commission rates, fee structures, or seller payout data, this analysis evaluates commercial performance using GMV rather than net platform revenue.
+Nexora generates revenue through seller commission fees and marketplace service charges applied to each completed transaction.

 **Key operational facts**